-- 1. Contact the instructor and confirm that the assigned grade is correct. - Submit a signed letter of appeal to the Vice President of Academic Affairs.
+- 1. Contact the instructor and confirm that the assigned grade is correct. - 2.
+Submit a signed letter of appeal to the Executive Vice President.

-The Vice President of Academic Affairs will assign a date for the Academic Appeals Committee to hear the appeal.
-The committee will make recommendation to the Vice President of Academic Affairs who will render a decision at that time.
+The Executive Vice President will assign a date for the Academic Appeals Committee to hear the appeal.
+The committee will make recommendation to the Executive Vice President who will render a decision at that time.